Institute of Management Technology, Ghaziabad

-It is an AICTE-approved business school and offers postgraduate diploma and executive education programmes in management.
+It offers postgraduate diploma and executive education programmes in management.
 It also offers distance learning and collaborative programmes.

 History

 The Dr. K. Nath Public Trust was created by Shri Mahendra Nath with the goal of creating and supporting trade schools and institutes of higher education.
 The trust's initiatives include running libraries and helping impoverished students undertake higher education at several institutes, including the Indian Institute of Technology and the Indian Institute of Management.
 The trust helped establish IMT with financial assistance from the Lajpat Rai Educational Society in 1980 with the IMT awarded AICTE approval in 1983.

 Kanishka Pandey serves as the head of the sports research centre at Institute of Management Technology.